-Determination of capital resources to meet regulatory capital requirements
+Determination of regulatory capital resources

-- 17.11.30 Based on the assessment of the quality of the capital elements comprising the total capital resources potentially available to the insurer, the final capital resources suitable to meet the regulatory capital requirements can be determined. - 17.11.31 Capital elements that are fully loss absorbent under both a going concern and a wind-up perspective would generally be allowed to cover any of the different levels of regulatory capital requirements.
-However, the supervisor may choose to restrict the extent to which the stronger solvency control levels (ie control levels which trigger more severe supervisory interventions) may be covered by lower quality capital resources or to establish minimum levels for the extent to which these stronger requirements should be covered by the highest quality capital resources.
-In particular, this applies to amounts of capital resources which are intended to cover the MCR. - 17.11.32 To determine the amount of an insurer's capital resources, supervisors may choose a variety of approaches: - approaches which categorise capital resources into different quality classes ("tiers") and apply certain limits/restrictions with respect to these tiers (tiering approaches); - approaches which rank capital elements on the basis of the identified quality characteristics (continuum-based approaches); or - approaches which do not attempt to categorise or rank capital elements, but apply individual restrictions or charges where necessary.
+- 17.11.33 The regulatory capital resources can be determined based on the assessment of the quality and suitability of capital resources. - 17.11.34 Capital elements that are fully loss absorbent under all circumstances, (ie going concern, solvent run-off and liquidation or resolution) would generally be allowed to cover any of the different levels of regulatory capital requirements.
+However, the supervisor may choose to restrict the extent to which the lower solvency control levels that trigger stronger supervisory measures may be covered by lower quality regulatory capital resources, and/or it may choose to establish minimum levels for the extent to which these lower solvency control levels should be covered by higher quality regulatory capital resources.
+In particular, this applies to amounts of regulatory capital resources to cover the MCR. - 17.11.35 To determine the amount of an insurer's regulatory capital resources, the supervisor may choose a variety of approaches: - categorising capital resources into different quality tiers and apply certain limits/restrictions with respect to these tiers (tiering approaches); - ranking capital elements on the basis of the identified quality characteristics (continuum-based approaches); - applying restrictions or charges on individual capital elements where necessary; or - · a combination of various approaches.